 - Or freeze for 2-3 months.

-- Defrost completely before reheating on the stove-top or within a microwave.
+- Thaw completely before reheating on the stove-top or within a microwave.

 - Reheat until piping hot throughout.

-- For gluten-free Italian bean and cabbage soup choose a gluten-free veggie broth and ensure that the red wine vinegar is free from gluten [which it usually is].
+- For gluten-free Italian bean and cabbage soup choose a gluten-free vegetable stock and ensure that the red wine vinegar is free from gluten.

 Nutrition